2020 NFL Mock Draft Combine Edition: Picks 17-32

 - 31) San Francisco 49ers

 - Jimmie Ward played very well in 2019, but is set to hit the open market this free agency.
-Grant Delpit struggled a bit with missed tackles this past season, but talent-wise is still a top-15 prospect in this class.
-He’d be a steal for the Niners at the end of round one.
+McKinney is the top safety prospect in this class, and offers position flexibility similar to that of Ward, being able to move from safety to the slot seamlessly.

 - 32) Kansas City Chiefs